Password policy

 A password policy is a set of rules designed to enhance computer security by encouraging users to employ strong passwords and use them properly.
 A password policy is often part of an organization's official regulations and may be taught as part of security awareness training.
 Either the password policy is merely advisory, or the computer systems force users to comply with it.
 Some governments have national authentication frameworks that define requirements for user authentication to government services, including requirements for passwords.

+International guidelines

+ISO/IEC 27001 in the ISO/IEC 27000 family is used globally, as is the United States NIST standard.
+It can help prevent faulty password security.
+More specific is ISO/IEC 27002#Access control.

-NIST guidelines
+National guidelines

+United States (NIST)

 The United States Department of Commerce's National Institute of Standards and Technology (NIST) has put out two standards for password policies which have been widely followed.

 2004

 From 2004, the "NIST Special Publication 800-63.
 Appendix A," advised people to use irregular capitalization, special characters, and at least one numeral.
 This was the advice that most systems followed, and was "baked into" a number of standards that businesses needed to follow.